 3.4 If at the adjourned meeting a quorum is not present within 30 minutes after the time appointed for the meeting, the meeting shall be abandoned.

+3.5 Unless otherwise stated, a quorum shall be when one third of voting members are present.

-State what a quorum is or refer to rule/clauseBY-LAW 4 LIFESAVING and EDUCATION COMMITTEE
+BY-LAW 4 LIFESAVING and EDUCATION COMMITTEE

 4.1 THE LIFESAVING and EDUCATION COMMITTEE (LSEC)

-4.1.1 Is authorised by the Constitution of Surf Life Saving Sydney and its membership as defined in By-Law 4.
-Duties and responsibilities shall be as follows.
+4.1.1 LSEC is authorised by the Constitution of Surf Life Saving Sydney and its membership shall be as defined in By-Law 4.

-4.2 CHARTER
+4.2 Role of LSEC

+4.2.1 To assist the Director of Lifesaving and Education in the implementation of all SLSA and SLSNSW policies relating to lifesaving, Education and Support Services;

-4.2.1 The LSEC reports to the SLSS Council and to the SLSS BOM via the Director of Lifesaving and Education or their nominee.
+4.2.2 The LSEC reports to the SLSS Council and to the SLSS BOM via the Director of Lifesaving and Education or their nominee.

-4.2.2 The LSEC shall be responsible for the development and implementation of the strategic lifesaving business of SLSS.
+4.2.3 The LSEC shall be responsible for the development and implementation of the strategic lifesaving business of SLSS.
 This will be through monitoring, evaluating, reporting, influencing, initiating and determining (within limits of delegated authority) activities and programs designed to meet SLSA objectives.